 speaker

 So they're currently scheduled for a plan of confirmation in mid-November.
 We do expect that to go through.
-The plan sponsor will assume the lease as it stands today, which includes monthly rent payments of $3 million.
-And that we expect to be the rent going forward.
-There is a difference in timing between confirmation and the effectiveness, but we expect to receive the full three months or the full $3 million in that period.
+The plan sponsor will assume the lease as it stands today, which includes monthly rent payments of $3 million, and that we expect to be the rent going forward.
+There is a difference in timing between confirmation and the effectiveness, but we expect to receive the full three months or the full $3 million in that period, and the effective dates just relying upon regulatory approvals.

 speaker